 In other words, a negative mold is formed in order to create a positive image, much as you might pour lead into a form to create a fishing weight.

 A true Masonic Signet Ring leaves a raised (positive) design upon the material onto which it is pressed, (usually wax).
 When pressed into the

-soft material, the material is forced into the incised area of the Masonic ring's face and this creates the raised image design on the material being stamped.
+soft material, the material is forced into the incised (indented) area of the ring's face and this creates the raised image design in the wax being stamped.

-It is the opposite of a cameo (raised face) type of ring, which leaves a depressed design in the wax.
+It is the opposite of a (raised face) type of ring, which leaves an indented design in the wax.